Nexplore Travel

 After spending a memorable day in the Kohima city we went back to our hotel in the evening.
 Next day is the 1st day of the most awaited Hornbill festival.
 Stay tuned and read my next blog A solo traveller’s guide to Hornbill Festival.

-Some splendid images of Kohima
+Few images of Kohima

 a